Azure/azure-arc-for-vmware-scripts/batch-enablement/README.md

 # Arc for VMWare Batch enablement

+## Behind HTTP Proxy

+If you are behind an HTTP proxy, you can run the script [ps-http-proxy.ps1](./ps-http-proxy.ps1) to set the proxy for the current PowerShell window.

 ## Step 1

 Export the vCenter inventory VMs to a CSV or JSON file.
 This can be done by running the script [export-vcenter-vms.ps1](./export-vcenter-vms.ps1).
 The readme for the script is [here](./export-vcenter-vms.md).